Scaffold-Stark/speedrunstark/README.md

 ![RiggedRollAddress](./packages/nextjs/public/ch3-events.png)

-📥 Implement the `fn withdraw(ref self: ContractState, to: ContractAddress, amount: u256)` function to allow you to send Eth from RiggedRoll to another address.
+📥 Implement the `fn withdraw(ref self: ContractState, to: ContractAddress, amount: u256)` function to allow you to send Strk from RiggedRoll to another address.

 ### 🥅 Goals